 The Atlas Alliance has coordinated a process to develop an Advocacy Toolkit that can be downloaded free of charge.
 The aim is that this will enable and encourage civil society, with DPOs in the lead, to campaign for their disabled population’s human rights to be fulfilled in their respective countries.
 The Advocacy Toolkit can be found here (link), with a summary of each module for those who do not want to read everything.
 It is meant to guide the steps in planning an advocacy campaign, but needs to be adapted to the context in which the campaign will take place.

 Many local campaigns can lead to increased awareness, interest and identification with the cause, as well as multiple level attendance and worldwide coverage!

 Time's Now for the Disability Movement

 GDS 2022 will be a digital event, due to the post-pandemic situation, making the capacity for attendance almost infinite.
 This top-level meeting is a unique opportunity for civil society to engage in human rights advocacy on country level.
 If word is spread well and wide enough, the upcoming GDS has the potential to revolutionize the disability rights movement.
-Compared to the GDS 2018, which was itself historic, many more persons with disabilities, Disabled Persons’ Organisations (DPOs) and others can participate, engage, follow the online proceedings, and hold Governments and agencies accountable to their commitments.
-Acknowledging the long legacy of DPOs and building on their tireless work across the world, the GDS will drive the agenda forward.
+Compared to the GDS 2018, which was itself historic, many more persons with disabilities, DPOs and others can participate, engage, follow the online proceedings, and hold governments and agencies accountable to their commitments.
+Acknowledging the long legacy of DPOs and building on their tireless work around the world, the GDS will drive the agenda forward.